CASE #6 – PIGOTT ET AL. V. GINTZ (WDLA)

 Police Department: Rapides Parish Sheriff’s Office

-The American Civil Liberties Union of Louisiana, alongside the Law Office of Anthony Cecutti, the Law Office of Jennifer R. Louis-Jeune, Anna Sideris of Quijano Ennis & Sideris, and Howard University School of Law’s Criminal Justice Clinic, is currently representing Mr. Wesley Pigott—a white man—and his two Black children, K.P. and Mya.
-The Pigotts are victims of a Rapides Parish Sheriff’s Deputy’s racially motivated use of excessive force on April 17, 2020.
+The American Civil Liberties Union of Louisiana, alongside the Southern Poverty Law Center and R.F.K.
+Human Rights, is currently representing Mr. Wesley Pigott—a white man—and his two Black children, K.P. and Mya.
+The Pigott’s are victims of a Rapides Parish Sheriff’s Deputy’s racially motivated use of excessive force.

-In April of 2020, after being followed for several miles by an unmarked truck, Mr. Pigott pulled into an empty parking lot with his children and their two friends.
+On April 17, 2020, after being followed for several miles by an unmarked truck, Mr. Pigott pulled into an empty parking lot with his children and their two friends.
 K.P., a Black teenager, and his two Hispanic friends were sitting in the bed of the truck.
 They were the only people visible in the truck due to Mr. Pigott’s tinted windows.
 Upon stopping his truck and opening his door, Mr. Pigott was immediately faced with a gun pointed at him without any warning or explanation.

-A few minutes later, another law enforcement officer arrived at the scene who immediately tried to deescalate the situation.
+A few minutes later, another law enforcement officer arrived at the scene and immediately tried to deescalate the situation.
 The officer conducted a pat down of Mr. Pigott and only then did Gintz finally lower the gun he was aiming at Mr. Pigott, and the children were able to put their hands down.

 Stay Informed